jackfranklin/zip-list/README.md

 # Zip List

 A super simple TypeScript implementation of a basic zip list from the ["Making Impossible States Impossible"](https://www.youtube.com/watch?v=IcgmSRJHu_8) talk at Elm Conf by Richard Feldman.
+You can read more about this in my blog post on [Making Impossible States Impossible in React](https://javascriptplayground.com/avoiding-impossible-states-react/).

 Used to model a list of data where one item is active.
 The underlying data structure is: